therealdreg/therealdreg.github.io/content/en/docs/BinaryIO/_index.md

 ### Buzz b00010101 (0x15) - Continuous voltage probe measurement
 Sends ADC data (2bytes, high 8 first) as fast as UART will allow.
 A new reading is not taken until the previous finishes transmitting to the PC, this prevents time distortion from the buffer.
 Added for the oscilloscope script.

+To exit this mode, send any single character.

 {{< alert title="Note" >}}This command was previously available only in the main menu; now, you can use it from any mode, including SPI, I2C, etc..{{< /alert >}}

 ### Buzz b00010110 (0x16) - Frequency measurement on AUX pin